duffnshmrt/duff-linux/dwm/skel/README.md

 Among other changes:

--  new control pannel application

--  new runner application
+-  updated to dwm 6.6

+-  updated to st 0.9.3

--  slstatus bar updated to latest version
+-  updated to slock 1.6

+-  added a scratchpad

 ## Keybinds